sinclairzx81/typebox/readme.md

 const R = ajv.validate(T, { x: 1, y: 2, z: 3 })      // const R = true
 ```

-Please refer to the official AJV [documentation](https://ajv.js.org/guide/getting-started.html) for additional information on using AJV.
+Please refer to the official Ajv [documentation](https://ajv.js.org/guide/getting-started.html) for additional information on using Ajv.

 <a name="Compiler"></a>

 ## Compiler

 TypeBox provides an optional high performance runtime type checker that can be used in applications that require extremely fast validation.
 This type checker is optimized for TypeBox types only whose schematics are known in advance.
-If defining custom schemas with `Type.Unsafe<T>` please consider AJV.
+If defining custom schemas with `Type.Unsafe<T>` please consider Ajv.

 The following demonstrates its use.